mars-project/meps/mep-0002-simplify-data-structure.md

     submitted: bool
 ```

-Later we will move some fields of `Subtask` to `SubtaskScheduleInfo`, and `Subtask` only keep the necessary fields at runtime, like:
+Later we will move some fields of `Subtask` to `SubtaskScheduleInfo`. `Subtask` only keep the necessary fields at runtime, like:

 ```python
 class Subtask(Serializable):